loader image

 10 (base roll) + 4 (strength modifier) + 2 (proficiency bonus modifier) = 16

-Take into consideration that for every throw you have to apply the Proficiency Bonus only ones, even if your character has multiple proficiencies that might help him/her in this situation.
+Consider that for every throw, you must apply the Proficiency Bonus only ones, even if your character has multiple proficiencies that might help him/her in this situation.

-Characters in Dungeons and Dragons can have their knowledge and abilities be classified in 3 groups, depending on how frequent they are:
+Characters in Dungeons and Dragons can have their knowledge and abilities classified in 3 groups, depending on how skilled they are in these skills:

-• A selected group: between all of them, you have a small group that you are able to do pretty well (it is told that your character is “proficientin these abilities)
+• Proficient level skill: between all of them, there is a small group of abilities in which you are more capable to do pretty well (it is told that your character is “proficientin these abilities)

-• The most uncommon: rarely, your character is really good at these (your character is an “expert” in these).
+• Expert level skills: rarely, your character is particularly good at these (your are an “expert” in these).

 The formula you have to follow to calculate the Proficiency Bonus in DnD 5e is the following: